percona/cloud-tools/doc/QueryAnalytics.rst

 you can select to parse query data from the Performance Schema.

-Performance Schema is not as data-rich as the slow query log, but it has all the critical data and is generally faster.
+Performance Schema is not as data-rich as the slow query log, but it has all the critical data and is generally faster to parse.
 In some cases, it may be the only alternative.

 To use Performance Schema: